 The following toys earn high marks from both caregivers and therapists.
 Some are even designed specifically or have been designated by the manufacturer as a good pick for autistic children.

 - $ = under $25

 - $$$ = over $50

 Best toys for autistic kids who are nonverbal

 Best sensory toys for autistic kids

 Best games for autistic kids

-In the end, your child is going to enjoy toys that cater to their unique interests or needs.
-If your child receives Early Intervention services, you might reach out to your therapist to see if there are any particular toys they suggest adding to your home collection.
+In the end, your child is going to enjoy toys that cater to their unique interests and needs.
+If your child receives early intervention services, talk with your therapist to see if there are any toys they suggest adding to your home collection.